ProjectEvergreen/greenwood/www/pages/getting-started/quick-start.md

 ```

 ### Clone GitHub Repo
 If you just want to _clone and go_ then we welcome you to check out the [companion repo](https://github.com/ProjectEvergreen/greenwood-getting-started) we made to accompany this guide.
-To get the code from this walkthrough, you can simply clone the repo, install dependencies, and off you go!
+To get the code from this walk-through, you can simply clone the repo, install dependencies, and off you go!

 ```bash
 $ git clone https://github.com/ProjectEvergreen/greenwood-getting-started